1 killed, 4 injured in southwest Wichita collision

 The drivers of both vehicles and all passengers went to the hospital, where one person died from their injuries.
 Two people have serious injuries, and two others have critical injuries.

-The sheriff’s office says alcohol may have played a role in this accident.
+The sheriff’s office says alcohol may have played a role in the crash.